MrPurple666/freedreno-CI/README.md

 in the "Skyline" emulator, a Nintendo Switch compatibility layer for Android.

 # Important informations:
-- Drivers consist of two versions: "T-Alpha" and "R", "T-Alpha" versions run automatically every 1H and can be accessed in the "actions" menu
-"T-Alpha" builds are nightly builds that can be unstable and "R" builds are stable builds and can be found in release session.
+- Drivers consist of two versions: "T-Alpha" and "R", "T-Alpha" versions run automatically every 1H and can be accessed in the [**actions menu**](https://github.com/MrPurple666/freedreno-CI/actions), "T-Alpha" builds are nightly builds that can be unstable and "R" builds are stable builds and can be found in [**release session**](https://github.com/MrPurple666/freedreno-CI/releases).
 - The minimum requirement to run these drivers is to have Android 11 or higher and Adreno GPU.

 # Credits and special thanks: